 2. Scope

-This SOP applies to all personnel in the Quality Assurance (QA), Quality Control (QC), and Production departments responsible for preparing, reviewing, and approving BMRs in ointment manufacturing.
+This SOP applies to all personnel involved in the handling, mixing, and quality control of ointment formulations in the Manufacturing, Production, Quality Assurance (QA), Quality Control (QC), and Research and Development (R&D) departments.

 3. Responsibilities